'Black Panther: Wakanda Forever' had an Indian connect. Deets inside

 Story highlights

 Did you know that the superhero film 'Black Panther: Wakanda Forever' has an Indian connect?
-India's famous fashion designer JJ Valaya was responsible in create many of the costumes for the film.
+India's famous fashion designer JJ Valaya was responsible for creating many of the costumes for the film.

 Did you know that the superhero film 'Black Panther: Wakanda Forever' has an Indian connect?
-India's famous fashion designer JJ Valaya was responsible in create many of the costumes for the film.
+India's famous fashion designer JJ Valaya was responsible for creating many of the costumes for the film.

 Marvel's latest screen offering 'Black Panther: Wakanda Forever' continues to dominate the global box office two weeks after its release.
 But did you know that the superhero film has an Indian connect?
-India's famous fashion designer JJ Valaya was responsible in create many of the costumes for the film.
+India's famous fashion designer JJ Valaya was responsible for creating many of the costumes for the film.

 On Tuesday, the Indian fashion designer took to Instagram to reveal some of the designs he created along with designer Ruth E Carter.